History of Philippine Airlines: First expansion and modernization (1960–1991)

-International services were expanded throughout the late 1980s with the opening of services to Riyadh in March 1987 and the acquisition of ex-Scandinavian Airlines Boeing 747-200s from Guinness Peat Aviation between November 1987 to September 1988 to increase service frequencies on transpacific and European routes.
+International services were expanded throughout the late 1980s with the opening of services to Riyadh in March 1987 and the acquisition of ex-Scandinavian Airlines Boeing 747-200s from Guinness Peat Aviation between November 1987 and September 1988 to increase service frequencies on transpacific and European routes.
 Expatriate pilots were temporarily hired to operate the secondhand 747s until March 1988 while the airline familiarized and trained their dedicated pilots with the new aircraft, which had significantly different parts and systems from the airlines' previous batch of 747s acquired directly from Boeing.
 This decision was met with accusations of unfair labor practices from the Airline Pilots Association of the Philippines (ALPAP), citing the foreign pilots receiving a higher salary than those hired by PAL.

 As the Manila domestic passenger terminal outgrew its capacity and ramp aircraft parking space became more scarce, PAL leased the hangar of the Philippine Aerospace Development Corporation and converted it into the PAL Domestic Terminal 2.
 The terminal, which opened in October 1988, exclusively served passengers flying to destinations serviced by PAL's Airbus A300s: namely, Cebu and Davao, with General Santos and Puerto Princesa added later on.
 At the same time, PAL also expanded and improved the existing terminal.
 The opening of the new facility cleared out the old terminal and provided greater convenience to passengers.

 PAL ended the 1980s and started the 1990s with evacuation flights to Manila for Filipinos stranded abroad.
 On June 10, 1989, A McDonnell Douglas DC-10 picked up Filipino citizens in Beijing in light of unrest brought about by the Tiananmen Square massacre.
 A month later on August 7, a Boeing 747-200 was sent to Damascus to rescue 196 overseas Filipino workers (OFWs) who had fled from Lebanon during the closing stages of the Lebanese Civil War.
 More evacuation flights were mounted from August 13 to September 24, 1990, using 747s to repatriate OFWs in countries affected by the Gulf War.